 The Ethereum network uses a consensus protocol called Proof-of-work (PoW).
 As a result, the network can only handle a limited amount of transactions per second.
 Therefore, miners validate higher-paying transactions first.
 To put this in perspective, the writer once paid over $80 for a single trade on Uniswap.
 In other words, the fees get huge these days.

-To make the Ethereum network work for regular people, it has to be way faster and cost-efficient than it is today.
-That’s why there is a lot of debate about “ETH-Killers” that are way faster than ETH but are more centralized.
+To make the Ethereum network work for regular people, it has to be faster and cost-efficient than it is today.
+That’s why there is a lot of debate about “ETH-Killers” that are faster than the Ethereum network but those are usually more centralized.
 Binance Smart Chain is an example of that.

-These memes won’t make it to the evergreen status unless the Ethereum team succeeds to fail in delivering scaling solutions for Eth2.0.
+These memes won’t make it to the evergreen status unless the Ethereum team succeeds in delivering scaling solutions for Eth2.0.

 Whoever convinced Øystein about bitcoin, we need them to persuade Peter Schiff next.